seclution/application-diagram/README.md

 Application.
 Contributors should not attempt to run Maven inside this folder.
 Instead, clone the dedicated [xwiki-contrib/draw.io](https://github.com/xwiki-contrib/draw.io) repository when building a new WebJar.
+When upgrading, do not commit the libraries located under `src/main/webapp/WEB-INF/lib`.
+They are produced by the draw.io build and should remain outside version control.

 ## draw.io-api